How to Have A Low Waste Christmas

 04 December, 2020

 Christmas is truly a whole season.
 With lovely decorations, celebrations, and food, we sometimes get overwhelmed with all there is to do.
-Christmas can feel like a never-ending wheel of cooking and shopping.
-But it doesn’t have to be.
+But it doesn't have to be a never-ending wheel of cooking and shopping.
 Have you considered a low waste Christmas?
-Having a low waste Christmas does not mean having a no fun Christmas.
-It might actually mean you get to save money, time and save a bit of resources in the process!
+It might actually mean you get to save money, time, and a few resources in the process.
 Read on for our tips on how to have a low-waste Christmas.

 Decor

-Decorations can really set the mood for your holiday ahead.
-But we don't have to go broke and buy all single-use items when creating a beautiful environment.
+Decorations can really set the mood for the holidays ahead — but you don't have to go broke buying single-use items to create a beautiful environment.

 Get scrappy.
-At most Christmas tree lots, you can buy pine scraps for pennies on the dollar and even get them for free depending on where you go.
-These can be used to create Christmas wreaths, arrangements, and even fireplace mantels.
+At most Christmas tree lots, you can buy pine scraps for pennies on the dollar, or even get them for free depending on where you go.
+These can be used to create wreaths, arrangements, and fireplace mantel displays.

 Try old-fashioned decor.
 Dehydrated citrus slices can become beautiful garlands.
-Oranges with cloves pressed in can be an excellent way to scent your house.
-Popcorn on a string has a kitchen feel but also easily fed to birds later on.
-Salt dough ornaments can be made every year and saved through generations and they're super easy to create!
+Oranges with cloves pressed in make an excellent way to scent your house.
+Popcorn on a string has a cozy kitchen feel and can easily be fed to birds afterward.
+Salt dough ornaments can be made every year and saved through generations — and they're super easy to create!

 Food